Azure/azure-sdk-for-python/sdk/loadtestservice/azure-developer-loadtesting/README.md

 #### Create the client

 The data plane URI should be provided as the endpoint to create the client.
-The data plane URI can be obtained by creating an Azure Load Testing resource as shown [here](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/loadtestservice/azure-mgmt-loadtestservice/samples).

 ```python
 from azure.developer.loadtesting import LoadTestingClient